CodingWZL/IonML/README.md

 # DEL-GAL
-predict.py, for predicting the proability of being a superionic conductor. train.py, for training new custom model. opt.py, for imporving the proabilitu by optimizing the chemical component.
+predict.py, for predicting the probability of being a superionic conductor. train.py, for training new custom model. opt.py, for imporving the probabilitu by optimizing the chemical component.

 Examples: